[HISTORY: Adopted by the Town Council of the Town of Millsboro 10-3-2005. Amendments noted where applicable.]

 Exemptions.
 Building permit applications for decks, sheds, residential additions, pools, fences, sidewalks, moving and demolition, signs and renovations or repairs to existing structures are exempt from the fire protection and ambulance services impact fees.

 Anything herein to the contrary notwithstanding, where the property involved is subject to the procedures of the Town's subdivision/land development regulations, the Town Council may, in its absolute discretion, and pursuant to a written agreement signed by the developer (with appropriate security), allow any developer to make payment of some or all amounts of any impact fees assessed as hereinabove provided by means of in-kind contributions (e.g., capital improvements, land) in lieu of cash payments, provided that such in-kind contributions shall not be credited towards any other dedications required pursuant to the Town's regulations.

-Subject to the following limitation for new construction, the Town reserves the right to increase the amount of the impact fee assessed for each newly constructed unit to reflect one or more intervening increases in impact fees made pursuant to § 127-9 hereafter, until a certificate of occupancy has been issued for that newly constructed unit or addition.
+Subject to the following limitation for new construction, the Town reserves the right to increase or decrease the amount of the impact fee assessed for each newly constructed unit to reflect one or more intervening increases or decreases in impact fees made pursuant to § 127-9 hereafter, until a certificate of occupancy has been issued for that newly constructed unit or addition.
 Whenever a building permit has been lawfully issued for the construction of any unit, then, unless and until that building permit shall have expired, been revoked, or been superseded by the issuance of a certificate of occupancy, the amount of the impact fee for that unit shall remain fixed at the amount in effect as of the date that the building permit for that unit was issued.